coolappz/jumphost/README.md

 ### Create OVA

-In most cases is jumpserver now use as virtual machine.
-For ease of deployment it make sense to create OVA
+In most cases, the jumpserver is implemented as a virtual machine.
+For easier deployment, create OVA.

 Download OVA from [Linuximages](https://www.linuxvmimages.com/images/debian-10/) or use script create_ova.sh.
 Script will download Debian 10 OVA and prepare Virtualbox